 Carnegie Mellon Robotics Academy: Autonomy Foundations

-This 10-session course equips students with a practical understanding of how artificial intelligence shapes robotic perception and autonomy.
-Using the NVIDIA Jetson Nano and JetBot platform, participants will explore hands-on, real-world robotic capabilities such as networking, collision avoidance, path following, AprilTag navigation, and SLAM (Simultaneous Localization and Mapping).
+This hands-on course explores how AI enables robotic perception and autonomy using the NVIDIA Jetson Nano and JetBot platform.
+Students learn networking, collision avoidance, path following, AprilTag navigation, and SLAM.

 Developed by Carnegie Mellon Robotics Academy